peaspls/dotfiles/README.md

 # App Configurations

-If you want to use GNU Stow to manage your dotfiles then if you are on a Debian based system, install GNU Stow like this:
+If you want to use GNU Stow to manage your dotfiles then if you are on a Debian based system, install GNU Stow:
 ```
 sudo apt install stow
 ```

-Now, clone this repository at your home folder to have the dotfiles be located in the ~/dotfiles directory.
+Then clone this repository into **~/** to have the dotfiles be located in the ~/dotfiles directory.

 To install the starship files:
 ```